-For Figure \ref{fig:sim}a) we use the simulation data from \cite{gu2016complex} (Supplementary Figure S3) which is based on real methylation and expression patterns.
-We then chose two segments of 10 SNPs and moved the two classes towards each other; the top anomaly SNPs have `tumor' expression altered, and the bottom have `control' altered.
-This simulates SNPs that behave differently in Methylation data to in Expression data.
-This sort of difference may be difficult to detect by plotting heatmaps alone, particularly if the respective SNPs did not appear side by side.
-However, CLARITY's anomaly-based plot highlight these SNPs similarly, despite them behaving well within normal bounds when considering only expression, or methylation, alone.
+We then chose two segments of 10 Loci and moved the two classes towards each other; the top anomaly loci have `tumor' expression altered, and the bottom have `control' altered, by setting $e_{ij}^{anomaly}=-2e_{ij}$ .
+This simulates loci that behave differently in Methylation data to in Expression data.
+These parameters induce an average -5\% correlation between methylation and expression, i.e. the association is weak.